MicrosoftDocs/security/zero-trust/networks.md

 3. [Deploy Azure Firewall](https://docs.microsoft.com/azure/firewall/deploy-ps) in the hub VNet to inspect and govern traffic between the VNets.

-### Threat protection: Cloud native filtering and protection for known threats
+### II.
+Threat protection: Cloud native filtering and protection for known threats

 Cloud applications that have opened up endpoints to external environments, such as the internet or your on-premises footprint, are at risk of attacks coming in from those environments.
 It is therefore imperative that you scan the traffic for malicious payloads or logic.